Snoring in Females Questions and Answers

 It may seem less common for women to snore.
 True.
 It’s more common in men, but it’s still just as significant a concern for women.
 Snoring in general can be caused by oral anatomy, sinus anatomy, allergies, a cold, weight gain due to pregnancy or other reasons, or simply the inherited anatomical positioning of your jaw.
 There is a generally accepted saying that goes like this, “If both parents snore, then 100% of the offspring will snore too!”

 When a person is sleeping, the body relaxes.
 This is the difference in a muscle that is flexed, and one that is relaxed.
 The tissue is infirm and moveable in the relaxed muscle.
 Now imagine how this affects the muscles in the mouth, tongue, and throat.
 When these tissues relax and become infirm, they are more moveable and tend to fall together at the narrow opening of the throat.
 When air tries to pass by these tissues, it causes a vibration.
 This vibration makes a sound we know as snoring.
 More generally, the basic problem that causes snoring is a narrowed or partially blocked airway.

 One of the complications with men is that they tend to have a narrower air passage than women.
 If a woman has a narrower air passage than usual, this can cause or contribute to snoring, but there may be other factors involved like:

 – Age – As women age beyond 30, snoring problems become more common due to a change in hormone levels

 Not only does snoring disturb a partner during sleep, it can also be a sign of sleep apnea, sleep deprivation, or another issue requiring professional treatment.

 If you’d like further information or a consultation with us at our clinic, connect with us today.
-During your consultation, we’ll answer any other questions you have about snoring and how we can help you here at Koala® Center for Sleep & TMJ Disorders.
+During your consultation, we’ll answer any other questions you have about snoring and how we can help you here at Koala® Center For Sleep & TMJ Disorders.

 We hope you found this Q&A helpful and we look forward to speaking with you soon!